chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 **The main .ino file and provided drivers are a good base to start a simple display in LVGL 9 using a ST7701 driver LCD.**

-**Aside from the "lv_conf.h" file and the "tempfont200.c" file all provided files will go in sketch folder alongside the TempSensor.ino file.**
+**Aside from the "lv_conf.h" file and the "tempfont200.c" file, all provided files will go in sketch folder alongside the TempSensor.ino file.**

 //**Code Compatability**//
 (SKU: 30241	ESP32-S3-LCD-2.8B) on waveshare site you can download additional demo files/drivers to add touch function, SD card, button functions here: https://docs.waveshare.com/ESP32-S3-LCD-2.8B .
 Copy over the folders /lvgl/demos and /lvgl/examples into /src to use the widgets and other LVGL creations.
 These files will be very tailored to LVGL 8 UI creation.